 Navy Nurse Corps

 The Navy Nurse Corps provides nursing support for the U.S. Navy and the U.S. Marine Corps.
-Navy nurses are referred to as hospital corpsman and can be stationed with a Navy medical facility or deployed to Navy or Fleet Marine Force units.
+Navy nurses, also referred to as hospital corpsmen, can be stationed with a Navy medical facility or deployed to Navy or Fleet Marine Force units.
 A hospital corpsman learns skills in surgery assistance, emergency medical and dental treatment, and field-based medical care.
-They also spearhead many preventative care and clinical tests.
+They also spearhead preventative care and clinical tests.

 The Navy offers military nursing scholarships for postgraduate medical education.
 The Health Professions Scholarship Program covers tuition and a living allowance with a sign-on bonus at graduation.
-The Health Services Collegiate Program pays between $157,000 and $269,000 while completing graduate education, a housing allowance, and additional military pay.
+While students complete graduate education, the Health Services Collegiate Program pays $157,000-$269,000, a housing allowance, and additional military pay.
 The Federal Assistance Program offers more than $275,000 during medical residency, an additional $45,000 yearly grant, and a monthly stipend.

-Individuals without a current nursing degree interested in joining the Navy Nursing Corps must have a high school diploma and pass all requirements for enlistment in the Navy.
-The Navy provides training to work your way towards hospital corpsman.
-Training in the Navy can also lead to credentials in the medical field as sailors, who receive extensive hands-on training and one-on-one mentorship.
+An individual without a current nursing degree interested in joining the Navy Nursing Corps must have a high school diploma and pass all requirements for enlistment in the Navy.
+The Navy provides training to work your way toward becoming a hospital corpsman.
+Navy training can also lead to credentials in the medical field as sailors, who receive extensive practical training and one-on-one mentorship.

 Nursing Scholarships for Military and Veterans